Meet our Staff of 2013!

 starting with Girl Scouts, ‘way back when’!
 During the rest of the year I sew, make quilts and work with pre-schoolers to adults doing art therapy and re-evaluation co-counseling.
 Although I was raised Catholic, and still go to mass each week, I also have been attending the Santa Fe, N.M. meeting for about 30 years!
 I’m excited that we’ll be back at Timberline Trails in Tincup, CO for camp this year,I have been cooking for crowds since childhood and I’m looking forward to year #2 at MFC; sharing my energies and skills in the kitchen and during arts and crafts times.

-Heather: I was born in Washington State, but I have lived in N.M. for a long time with my aunt Beverley.
-I like music, traveling, pen pals, collections, and embroidery.
-I have a disability called Asperger’s so you might think I’m shy, but It just takes me a while to get used to things.
+Heather Bertram: I was born in Washington State, but I have lived in NM for a long time with my aunt Beverley.
+I like music, traveling, pen pals, collections, embroidery and I have a disability called Asperger’s so you might think I’m shy, but it just takes me a while to get used to things.
 I really like watching ‘American Idol’.
 Last year we went to their concert after camp.
 I have been practicing my singing this year and look forward to sharing and learning some new songs.
 I go to Quaker Meeting in Santa Fe, and I help with the First Day school almost every week.

-Lucy: I was born and raised in England, but have now spent exactly half of my life in Colorado.
+Lucy Bauer: I was born and raised in England, but have now spent half of my life in Colorado.
 I live in the mountains in a small log cabin outside Bailey with Dave and the younger three of our six kids, where we homeschool, raise chickens and play lots of music.
-I trained as an ecologist at college and enjoy gardening and planting 300 trees on our 43 acres each year.
-I also love to play my doublebass, Hugo, in the Denver Philharmonic Orchestra in Denver.
+I trained as an ecologist at college and enjoy gardening and planting 300 trees each year on our 43 acres each year.
+I also love to play my doublebass, Hugo, in the Denver Philharmonic Orchestra.
 I was raised a Quaker, and attend Mountain View Friends Meeting whenever I can get down there.